codatio/codat-docs/blog/230919-deprecation-link-sdk.md

 ## Action required

-The @codat/link-sdk has been replaced by a new version of [Embedded Link](https://docs.codat.io/auth-flow/authorize-embedded-link) - a pre-built JavaScript component that works with all major JavaScript frameworks, such as React, as well as vanilla JavaScript.
+The @codat/link-sdk has been replaced by a new version of [Embedded Link](https://docs.codat.io/auth-flow/authorize-embedded-link) - a pre-built JavaScript component that works with *all* major JavaScript frameworks, including vanilla JavaScript, Angular, and Vue as well as React.

 We've made switching over to Embedded Link simple thanks to our example applications written in